 One possible setup is to install an HAProxy on each web server (or application server making requests on the database).
 This works fine if there are only a few web servers, so as the load introduced by the health checks is kept in check.
 The web server would connect to the local HAProxy (e.g. making a mysql connection on 127.0.0.1:3306), and can access all the database servers.
 The Web and HAProxy together forms a working unit, so the web server will not work if it's HAProxy is not available.

-It is also possible to set up 2 HAProxy instances in Active-Passive mode (using Keepalived).
+It is also possible to set up 2 HAProxy instances in Active-Passive mode (using Keepalived and Virtual IP).
 Fail-over would then be automatic.
-At the moment of this writing, the HAProxy deploy script does not set this up automatically.
+This can be set up using the HAProxy deploy scripts.

 Severalnines has created deployment scripts for HAProxy.
 These are available on GitHub.